-The University of Florida social media policy provides guidance for employees using social media to communicate with audiences on matters concerning or impacting UF.
+The University of Florida’s social media policy guides employees using social media to communicate with audiences on matters concerning or impacting UF.

-When possible, hashtags should be used within the narrative of your sentence as opposed to at the end of your post copy and CamelCase hashtags so that screen readers can decipher them properly.
-More than two hashtags is usually unnecessary.
+When possible, hashtags should be used within the narrative of your sentence instead of at the end of your post copy.
+Use CamelCase hashtags so that screen readers can decipher them correctly.
+More than two or three hashtags are usually unnecessary.

 |#UF[last two digits of class year here]||Admissions|